Percolation is Odd: Conclusions

 In this contribution we have shown that for a large class of lattices we can compute $R_G(-1,1)$, i.e., the difference between the number of spanning configurations with an even or odd number of occupied sites.
 In particular, we have shown that these sets of configurations are almost perfectly balanced.
 In addition to implying that the parity of the total number of spanning configurations is odd, this almost-perfect balance can be used as a sanity check for enumeration algorithms that compute the numbers $A_{n,m}(k)$ for small values on $n$ and $m$.

+We note that since our preprint appeared, alternate proofs were given by Appert-Rolland and Hilhorst~\cite{appert-rolland:hilhorst:19} that the number of spanning configurations is odd (though without the symmetry between odd and even $k$) and by Karzes using a transfer matrix approach (unpublished).

 \acknowledgements{ We are grateful to Bob Ziff and Alex Russell for their input, and to Andrea Wulf and Chaco Wolpert for their support.
-S.M. thanks the Santa Fe Institute, Tracy Conrad, and Rosemary Moore for their hospitality. }
+S.M. thanks the Santa Fe Institute, Tracy Conrad, and Rosemary Moore for their hospitality.
+C. M. is supported by NSF Grant No. IIS-1838251. }